ACDguide/BigData/BigData/tools/python2.md

     PyNIO is a python interface to NCL, as NCL is currently in maintenance node (last updates were in 2019)

 [PyNGL](http://www.pyngl.ucar.edu)
-    PyNGL is alsoan interface to NCL but for visualization
+    PyNGL is also an interface to NCL but for visualization

 ```
 ----COMMENT!!!
 This section could be moved elsewhere?
 I'm not sure what's the best placement maybe after dealing with data formats and visualization? hence it appears twice ----